ccp5UK/dl-poly/java/README.txt

 ============================================
 build - use this to rebuild the GUI on your computer, but only of you
-        have the Java SDK installed on your computer gui   - script to run the program from within this directory rmc   - script to remove the class files, once the GUI.jar file has been built (by using the "build" script for example)
+        have the Java SDK installed on your computer try   - script to run the program from within this directory, even if the script is executed as a soft link anywhere on the OS rmc   - script to remove the class files, once the GUI.jar file has been built (by using the "build" script for example)